-Choosing the right senior caregiver for your aging parent or relative is an important decision, and fortunately, you have plenty of options when hiring someone — however, the latter can feel like a bit of a double-edged sword.
-The good news is you can work with an agency to source someone to support your family member or you can search and hire someone independently.
+Hiring a caregiver for your aging parent or relative is an important decision, and fortunately, you have plenty of options when hiring someone — however, the latter can feel like a bit of a double-edged sword.
+The good news is you can work with a caregiver agency to source someone to support your family member or you can search and hire someone independently.
 The bad news is that the choices can be overwhelming.

 Based on his personal experiences in seeking a home health aide to support his mother, Zack Demopoulos, a former human resources executive from Randolph, New Jersey, decided to open his own home care company.
 He shared these benefits of working with an agency: